lorin/alb-alloy/README.md

 		no (univ.actions -s ) & Forward+Redirect+FixedResponse
 		s = actions.last
 	}

-}
+	// Each rule can optionally include up to one of each of the following conditions: host-header, http-request-method, path-pattern, and source-ip. lone conditions & (HostHeader + HttpRequestMethod+PathPattern+SourceIp)

+	// Each rule can also optionally include one or more of each of the following conditions: http-header and query-string.
+	// Alloy permits this by default, so nothing to specify here }

 // Rules are evaluated in priority order, from the lowest value to the highest value.
 The default rule is evaluated last.